TheToriqul/contactify-app/README.md

-# Contactify App (Dockerized React Frontend and Python API Backend)
+# Contactify: Containerized React Frontend and Python API Backend with Connectivity

-Welcome to my Contactify App repository!
-This project demonstrates the containerization of a full-stack email contact management application using Docker.
-The Contactify App consists of a React frontend application for the user interface and a Python Flask API for the backend functionality.
+Welcome to my Containerized React Frontend and Python API Backend with Connectivity repository!
+This project demonstrates the containerization of a React frontend application and a Python API backend application using Docker.
+The focus here is on containerization using Docker, showcasing connectivity between the two applications.

 ## Overview

-I'm showcasing how I containerize both the frontend and backend applications using Docker, as well as how to establish connectivity between them within Docker containers.
+I'm showcasing how I containerize both the React frontend and Python API backend applications using Docker, as well as how to establish connectivity between them.

 ### Project Architecture